junrui-liu/patina/src/projects/proj2.md

 ### Part 2

-> Goal of this exercise: Use the `ocamlleex` lexer generator to write a lexer.
+> Goal of this exercise: Use the `ocamllex` lexer generator to write a lexer.

 <!-- TODO: Provide a more precise spec here -->